Osilamajohn/Osilamajohn/README.md

   ## Hello, world! 👋

-  I'm John Osilama Thomas, a passionate data scientist with expertise in statistical analysis, machine learning, and data visualization.
+  I'm John Osilama Thomas, I have expertise in statistical analysis, machine learning, and data visualization.
 I'm dedicated to leveraging data-driven insights to solve complex problems and drive business growth.
 Welcome to my GitHub profile, where you'll find a collection of my data science projects.

   ## 📚 Education

-  - PGD. in Data Science, Turing College, 2023
+  - Masters of Medicine.
+Tianjin Univerisity of Traditional Chinese Medicine, 2024
-  - B.Sc. in Pharmacy, Igbinedion University Okada, 2014
+  - Bachelor of Pharmacy.
+Igbinedion University Okada, 2014

   ## 🚀 Key Skills